rajas1998/vizForDSE/README.md

 Using the package:

 1. Download the package
+2. Install the dependency packages (matplotlib and pyqt4)
-2. run the command "python test.py".
+3. run the command "python test.py".
 The GUI should open up.

+Dependency Package installation:
+1. matplotlib: sudo apt-get install python-matplotlib
+2. pyqt4: sudo apt-get install python-qt4

+Platform:
+1. The tool and the flow has been tested on Ubuntu-14.04 and Ubuntu-16.04